googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Meaning - To solve two problems with one act.

-Example - He killed two birds with one stone by completing his online language course during daily commute.
+Example - He killed two birds with one stone by completing his online language course during his daily commute.

 Judge a book by its cover